bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 ==========

-Bayesian learning is all about learning the `posterior <https://en.wikipedia.org/wiki/Posterior_probability>`__ distribution of the statistical parameters of your model, which in turns allows you to quantify the uncertainty about them.
+Bayesian learning is all about learning the `posterior <https://en.wikipedia.org/wiki/Posterior_probability>`__ distribution for the parameters of your statistical model, which in turns allows you to quantify the uncertainty about them.
 The classic place to start is with Bayes theorem: